Iraq fails again to elect new president

 With the support of Sunni and Kurdish parties, Sadr wants the post of prime minister to go to his cousin Jaafar Sadr, Iraq's ambassador to Britain, once the question of the four-year presidency has been settled.

-Ahead of Saturday’s debacle, political analyst Ihsan al-Shammari had said that, even if the vote had gone ahead as planned, the presidency would “not be decided from the first round”.
+Ahead of Saturday’s debacle, political analyst Ihsan al-Shammari had said that, even if the vote had gone ahead as planned, the presidency would “not be decided in the first round”.

-The candidate who wins the largest number of votes must secure a two-thirds majority in the second round of votes in parliament to win the presidency. - AFP
+The candidate who wins the largest number of votes must secure a two-thirds majority in a second round of voting in parliament to win the presidency.

+Mohamed, a civil servant who preferred not to give his full name, blamed the political system for the aborted vote.

+“The constitution itself was drafted incorrectly,“ he said.
+“As a result, the whole political process is full of mistakes.”-AFP